 - Tour leader or class instructor and bus driver are welcome to a complimentary tour with the group.

 - A non-refundable deposit based on your maximum number is due upon booking.
 The outstanding balance must be paid when the group arrives on-site for the tour.

 - Please call two weeks in advance to confirm a guaranteed number of visitors.

-- A wide variety of restaurants, shops, historic sites, museums, and attractions near Gropius House include: DeCordova Museum and Sculpture Park, Mass Audubon, Orchard House, Concord Museum, Lexington Historical Sites, Minuteman National Park, AKA Bistro, Trails End Cafe, Colonial Inn, and the Manse.
+- A wide variety of restaurants, shops, historic sites, museums, and attractions near Gropius House include: DeCordova Museum and Sculpture Park, Mass Audubon, Orchard House, Concord Museum, Lexington Historical Sites, Minuteman National Park, Trails End Cafe, Colonial Inn, and the Manse.

 - Visit other Historic New England properties nearby.
 Package discounts available.